Australian rules football in France: Andorra Crows

 The Andorran national team, known as the Andorra Crows, competed in the French league during the 2009/2010 season before withdrawing to focus on international competitions.

 Montivilliers Tasmanians

 Formed in Normandy, the Montvilliers Tasmanians were one of the earliest Australian football clubs in France.

 Senlis Razorbacks

 St Estève Saints

 The Saints formed in Perpignan around 2006, based mainly around Rugby league players.
-They hosted a match between the Reading Kangaroos and a French national selection in 2006.
+They hosted a match between the Reading Kangaroos and a France national team selection in 2006.
 The club also formed an organisation called Footy Catalan and considered joining the Catalan AFL, based in southern Catalonia, for the 2007 season, but the club has since gone into recess.

 The unrelated Perignan Tigers have since been founded in the city.

 The French Cup

 2008

 In June 2008 teams from Paris, Strasbourg, Bordeaux and Montpellier played in the first national French Cup in Paris.
 The Paris Cockerels defeated Strasbourg in the final.
 This competition also served as the national selections for the 2008 EU Cup to be played in Prague in October.